Driclor

 Driclor is a strong anti-perspirant manufactured by Stiefel Laboratories (UK) and produced in Sligo, Ireland.
-Driclor is similar to other strong anti-perspirants using 20% aluminium chloride hexahydrate as the active ingredient, however, the water content and roll-on dispenser may cause skin irritancy as water / perspiration can break down the active ingredient to produce hydrochloric acid.
+Driclor is similar to other strong anti-perspirants using 20% aluminium chloride hexahydrate as the active ingredient.
+However, the aluminum salts may irritate the skin, a common side effect is puritis (itching).

 Driclor is sold only as a roll-on application bottle.
 It has a pharmalogical classification of 'anti-perspirant'.
-The packaging and bottle are in white with stripes and wording in blue colour.